woodenclock/tp/docs/UserGuide.md

  -------------- |------------------------------------------------------------
  ❗ IMPORTANT   | These are important instructions that you should follow.
  ⬆ Back to top  | Click on to scroll back up to the `Table of Contents.
- 🐵 🦊 🦁      | Your cute animal friend pops up to let you know that you have reached a new section.
+ 🐵 🦊 🦁      | Your cute animal friends pop up to let you know that you have reached a new section.

 --------------------------------------------------------------------------------------------------------------------------------------